Gleejr/Configure-ad/README.md

 </p>

 <p>
-31. In admin, right click and select "new" and "users".
+31. In the "_ADMINS" organizational unit, right-click, select "New," and then choose "User."
 </p>

 <p>